Macrometacorp/docs/docs/account-management/index.md

 title: Account Management
 ---

 This section explains how to view users and interpret the provided information.
-Refer to [Authentication](auth/index.md) for information about accessing your Macrometa account.
+Refer to [Authentication](auth/index.md) for information about accessing and managing your Macrometa account.